Solar system constraints of a polymer black hole in loop quantum gravity: Nonrotating loop quantum gravity Black hole

 The metric functions $\mathcal{A}(r)$ and $\mathcal{B}(r)$ are given by

-where $M_b$ and $M_w$ is the mass of asymptotically Schwarzschild black hole and white hole respectively, and the dimensionless parameter $A$ is defined by $A=(\lambda_k/M_b M_w)^{2/3}/2$ with $\lambda_k$ being the parameter coming from the holonomy correction \cite{type_bodendorfer_2021, Mass_bodendorfer_2021}.
+where $M_b$ and $M_w$ is the mass of asymptotically Schwarzschild black hole and white hole respectively, and the dimensionless parameter $A$ is defined by $A=(\lambda_k/M_b M_w)^{2/3}/2$.
+Notice that the parameter $\lambda_j$ will be eliminated during fixing the integration constants and introducing $M_b$ and $M_w$ for solving the effective equations\cite{Effective_bodendorfer_2019}.
+Hence, $\lambda_j$ doesn't appear in the metric \eqref{mLQG}.

-Without loss of generality, we consider the most interesting and meaningful scheme that $M_b=M_w=M$ \cite{type_bodendorfer_2021, Mass_bodendorfer_2021,Testing_brahma_2021}.
+Without loss of generality, we consider the most interesting and meaningful scheme that $M_b=M_w=M$ \cite{Effective_bodendorfer_2019, Mass_bodendorfer_2021,Testing_brahma_2021}.
 It displays a symmetric spacetime reflecting at the transition surface ($r=0$).
 In this scheme, the metric functions $\mathcal{A}(r)$ and $\mathcal{B}(r)$ reduce to This metric solves the interior singularity of black hole.
 While the positive solutions of $\mathcal{A}(r) = 0$ corresponds to the black hole horizon of LQGBH as

 It should be noted that horizons will disappear when $A>1/2$.
 In the $A \to 0$ limit, the expressions of $8 A M^2 \mathcal{A}(r)$ and $\mathcal{B}(r)$ can be simplified to

 Hence, the metric will go back to Schwarzschild case in the classical limit.